-Brian Ward is Professor in American Studies at Northumbria University and author of ten books, including Martin Luther King in Newcastle Upon Tyne.
-His talk will focus on Frederick Douglass, a slave whose freedom was purchased by Newcastle Quakers, before considering other African American visitors to the North East who made the region a hub of 19th Century anti-slavery activism and paved the way for Dr. King’s historic 1967 visit.
+Brian is Professor in American Studies at Northumbria University and author of ten books, including Martin Luther King in Newcastle Upon Tyne.
+His talk on Martin Luther King’s visit to Newcastle was a highlight of our 2019 festival.
+This year his talk will focus on Frederick Douglass, a slave whose freedom was purchased by Newcastle Quakers, before considering other African American visitors to the North East who made the region a hub of 19th Century anti-slavery activism and who paved the way for Dr. King’s historic 1967 visit.

 Brian is Northumbria University’s first Professor in American Studies.
 Previously, he held the Chair in American Studies at the University of Manchester (2006-2012), served as Head of the Department of History at the University of Florida (2000-2006), and taught at the Universities of Newcastle upon Tyne (1991-2000) and Durham (1990-91).
 He is currently Chair of the British Association for American Studies.